T3chn1ci4n/Barista_Bot/README.md

 If you want to use this as a learning resource, I am happy for everyone to look at the code.
 !!!WARNING!!!
-This code is NOT TO BE USED FOR COMMERCIAL OR ACADEMIC PURPOSES WITHOUT MY PERMISSION!
+This code is NOT TO BE USED FOR COMMERCIAL PURPOSES WITHOUT MY PERMISSION!